Wizard2007/simple-to-do-list/ReadMe.md

 All API perform in api.php .
 For execute function you need generate url with specific params.
 Params description below.

+All request return json file in same format

+{"result":x,"description":"s"}

+Where x - is the result of operation 0 - error , 1 - all done, and s - is the dwscription of x;

 Project API